communitiesuk/funding-service-design-post-award-data-store/submit/README.md

 # funding-service-design-post-award-submit

 ## Setup
-* Install Python 3.11
-(Instructions assume python 3 is installed on your PATH as `python` but may be `python3` on OSX)
+Install Python 3.11 (instructions assume Python 3 is installed on your PATH as `python` but may be `python3` on OSX)

-Check your python version starts with 3.11 i.e.
+Check your Python version starts with 3.11:

 ```
 python --version